Decolonizing Travel with The Hybrid Tours.

 In 2017, the ICTY sentenced Bosnian Croat wartime military and political leaders to 111 years in prison for taking part in a joint criminal enterprise aimed at forcibly removing Bosniaks from Herceg-Bosna in an attempt to create a ‘Greater Croatia’.
 None of the Croatian leaders have accepted the ruling, they need to accept what they did here.”

-To learn more about the impact of the Hybrid Tour’s Bosnia trip, past and upcoming tours, or about how taking a trip with the Hybrid Tours becomes deeply impactful to the communities of all those who participate… take a gander through their platform to learn more.
+To learn more about the impact of the Hybrid Tour’s Bosnia trip, upcoming tours to Pakistan, South Korea, and Jordan, or about how taking a trip with the Hybrid Tours becomes deeply impactful to the communities of all those who participate, take a gander through their platform to learn more.

 Previous